 Video flows and moves, which makes the subject of the video more believable.
 Consider the world around you, especially Mother Nature.
 Few things are static; there is always wind, changing light patterns, movement and sound.
 Our senses have evolved to expect movement, and video helps to satisfy this expectation unlike a static image or words on a page.

 Finally, people fundamentally do not care for instructional reading.
 We read to learn, and it is effective but not exactly enjoyable for most people — with the exception of recreational reading.
 We would rather look at pictures or watch videos because we love color and we love for our senses to be stimulated.

 How Effective is Video on a Website?

 Thousands of studies around the world have shown that video increases conversions, improves brand reputation and results in customers buying products.
 The Online Publishers Association (OPA) has conducted several studies that analyze the effects of video on business.
 In the results of a study released in 2007, the OPA noted that 52% of people who watched a video online took some sort of action after seeing the video.

 - 16% of those viewers ended up making a purchase

 More recently, Business Insider reported that 66% of people who watch an online video more than once would eventually make a purchase related to that video.
 The article also mentions that 25% of shoppers who use videos in their research will make multiple purchases.
 Ponder those stats for a moment and consider how strategically placed video could help improve your sales and repeat business.
-Also, take a look at the statistics about the effectiveness of video in this infographic.

 Where Can you use Video?